 While a general liability (GL) policy will provide coverage for bodily injury to a third party, it EXCLUDES coverage to those deemed an employee of the association should they experience bodily injury.
-Subsequently, a serious injury to a board member or volunteer could be viewed as an injury to an employee of the association by the GL carrier and not be afforded coverage by the policy.
+A board member or volunteer could be considered a non-compensated employee when they are working for the association.
+An injury to a board member or volunteer could be viewed as an injury to an employee of the association by the GL carrier and the claim denied.

-We have the solution.
-CAIS offers an "If-Any" Workers’ Compensation Policy that includes a voluntary compensation endorsement to solve these issues.
-The "If-Any" Program is sometimes referred to as a ghost policy or a volunteer workers' comp policy.
+CAIS offers an “If-Any” Workers’ Compensation Policy that includes a voluntary compensation endorsement to solve these issues.
 The premium for this coverage is between $280-$1,100 annually, depending on your state.
 The following are examples of claims that have been incurred by board members/volunteers!